luetkemj/geotic-bug/README.md

 npm start
 ```

 Navigate to http://localhost:8080 in your browser.
 Open the developer console.
-You should see the follow bug:
+You should see the following bug:

 `Uncaught TypeError: Cannot mix BigInt and other types, use explicit conversions`